How To Get A Renovation Mortgage

-- Not in habitable condition (it doesn’t have a working kitchen or bathroom)
+- In uninhabitable condition (it doesn’t have a working kitchen or bathroom)

-For example, a new-build property would be considered uninhabitable if it has come onto the market as a forced sale because the developer has run out of finance and it doesn’t have a finished, usable kitchen.
+For example, a new build will be considered uninhabitable if it comes onto the market as a forced sale because the developer has run out of finance and it doesn’t have a finished, usable kitchen.

-You also need to be aware that a property’s value may be substantially reduced while building works are in progress
+You also need to be aware that a house’s value may be substantially reduced while building works are in progress

 No matter how glamorous the final result will be, a home that has had its entire rear wall removed and the garden turned into a building site in order to add on a two-storey Grand Designs extension, will be worth less – for a time – than its original mortgaged value.
 And that’s not a situation that any lender wants to find themselves in.